 Skip to main content

-Use GET /api/memories/:id/history to see how a memory evolved:
+Use the history endpoint when you need to see how a memory changed.

 curl https://api.memcontext.in/api/memories/a1b2c3d4-.../history \